Skip to main content

 Aislene was inspired to apply to the Invictus Games because the 2025 event coincides with the 15th anniversary of her lupus diagnosis.
 She saw this as the perfect time for a meaningful and fun experience.
 Aislene is grateful and feels very lucky to have many friends and family who have helped her along the way including her parents, younger brother, sister, and her girlfriend.
 Her lifelong lesson is that it will get better.

-She will compete in wheelchair curling, swimming, alpine skiing, and skeleton.
+She will compete in wheelchair curling, swimming and alpine skiing.

 Kate-Shields.jpgTrade: Nurse, Formerly Armoured Officer